 The South Carolina Conservation Districts have one common purpose — to promote among landowners a realization of their stewardship of our natural resources.
-The Laurens Soil and Water Conservation District is unique in the way that it goes about its mission.
+The Laurens County Conservation District is unique in the way that it goes about its mission.
 We are very fortunate to have been a facilitator for significant projects in Laurens County by aligning partnerships with the South Carolina Department of Natural Resources and the United States Department of Agriculture Natural Resources Conservation Service along with forging alliances with a diverse group of governmental agencies, local cooperatives, businesses, and religious institutions in the county.

 Our mission includes educating residents in Laurens County about the importance of our natural resources and the consequences of ignoring our soil and water resources.
 Our education is accomplished in a variety of formats.
 The funding for the educational programs comes from the generosity of residents becoming Affiliate Members.
 Please see the Get Involved page for more specific information about becoming an Affiliate Member.

 Our Board of Commissioners (as pictured above), Nelson Crisp, Michael Seymour, Jay Wham, Patrick Jackson, and David Coggins.
 We could not ask for better leadership.

 We have a meeting on the 4th Tuesday of every month in the USDA board room.
 The public is welcome to attend.